nus-cs2103/website-base/admin/project-assessment.md

 * Ensure there are no [coding standard](https://oss-generic.github.io/process/codingStandards/CodingStandard-Java.html) violations %%&nbsp;e.g. all boolean variables/methods sounds like booleans%%.
 Checkstyle can prevent only _some_ coding standard violations; others need to be checked manually.

 * Ensure [SLAP](../book/codeQuality/maximiseReadability/intermediate/index.html) is applied at a reasonable level.
-Long methods or deeply-nested code are symptoms of low-SLAP and may be penalized.
+Long methods or deeply-nested code are symptoms of low-SLAP may be counted against your code quality.

 * Reduce code duplications %%&nbsp;i.e. if there multiple blocks of code that vary only in minor ways, try to extract out similarities into one place%%, especially in test code.